alexanderbittner/smart-home-api/ideas.md

 ### Endpoint stuff

-API endpoint collection:

-- /register
-  - registers a new device
-- /remove
-  - deletes device
-- /get
-  - value to get in parameter
-  - returns value
-- /set
-  - value in parameter
-  - sets value provided to endpoint
+This part has been moved to endpoints[.]md, please look at this file for more information

 ### Device types

+This part has been moved to endpoints[.]md, please look at this file for more information.
+However, future ideas that might be added later can be found below:

 Device types to be used are listed here.
 One physical device can contain multiple devices!
 Example: Light Sensor, Temperature Sensor and Fan controlled by one Raspberry Pi.
 For more information, see the Architecture.

-- Lamp
-- Temperature Sensor
-- Light Sensor
-- Movement sensor
+Different device types might perform similar actions, e.g. an Actuator could be assigned a specific value just like a lightbulb.
+Distinction between types is still important for grouping and distinction through (for example) symbols in a mobile app.

 - Camera
-- Sensor (really necessary?)
-- Server
-- Networking infra
-- Fan
-- IoT device (really necessary?)
-- other
-- Alarm
 - Media Player
 - Actuator